Mid Mountains Legal Blog

 A SMSF interest may be split in a financial agreement or by a court order.

-Once the non-member spouse has selected how the superannuation interest should be split, the SMSF trustee must generally give effect to that choice.
+Once the non-member spouse has selected how the superannuation interest should be split, the SMSF trustee must give effect to that choice.